-1. A person may at any time subordinate the priority of its rights under this Law in favour of any existing or future competing claimant.
-The beneficiary need not be a party to the subordination.
+1. A person may at any time modify-in favour, or subordinate the priority of its rights under this Law in favour of any existing or future competing claimant.
+The beneficiary need not be a party to the modification or subordination.

-2. Subordination does not affect the rights of competing claimants other than the person subordinating its priority and the beneficiary of the subordination.
+2. A modification or sSubordination under paragraph 1 does not affect the rights of competing claimants other than the person modifying or subordinating its priority and the beneficiary of the modification or subordination.

-Article 19 - Future advances and future receivables
+Article 19 - Future advances receivables and future receivables advances

-1. The priority of a transfer of a receivable that is described in a notice registered in the Registry is determined by the time of registration, whether the receivable is acquired by the transferor, or comes into existence, before or after the time of registration.
+1. The priority of a transfer of a receivable that is described in a notice registered in the Registry is determined by the time of registration of the notice relating to that transfer, [regardless of] whether the receivable arises or is acquired by the transferor, or comes into existence, before or after the time of registration.